Red oaks need to go through a cold period before sprouting, which is called cold moist stratification, whereas white oaks do not.

 Oaks develop extremely long taproots to store nutrients and energy as well establish intricate and mutual relations with the microbial environment of the soil.
 The older the sapling the more difficult it is to lift it without injuring the tap root.
 No research has been done on the long term effect of severed taproots.
 Therefore it seems plausible, if you can protect the small sapling from rabbits and deer, it is best to transplant oaks into their permanent home in late fall of the same year they germinate.
 This will allow for optimal root development and gives the tree a chance to become a healthy tree that can thrive for hundreds of years.

-Outdoor Planting in Fall
+Outdoor Planting in May or Fall

 If you intend to transplant your oaks, you can build a raised bed with a minimum hight of 50 cm to accommodate the long tap roots.